 C. Document an ongoing community program to incorporate a significant number of native trees, native shrubs, native herbaceous plants, and/or cultivars of native species in public or large-scale private landscaping.

-The Public Works department plants approximately 60 to 75 trees per year in public parks and around Village facilities.
+The Public Works department plants many trees each year in public parks and around Village facilities.
 In 2016, a rain garden was planted in a retention area in Village Park that consisted of planting hundreds of plants and grasses.
 The Bolz Conservancy as well as Ripp Park prairie are continually maintained with native seeds and plants every year.

 E. Show that your forester, a member of your tree board, or another person currently responsible for managing your community’s trees has completed the Wisconsin DNR’s Wisconsin Tree Management Institute.

 Jeff Karls, a member of the Public Works department, completed the DNR's Wisconsin Community Tree Management Institute in 2018.

 B. Provide web links or a community newsletter demonstrating that your community educates property owners on methods to create and enhance backyard habitat for birds.

 An article in The Waunkee Tribune was written about the IMBD event and included information linked to the National Wildlife Federation which offers information on how to make backyards welcoming for birds.